striblab/generator-striblab/generators/app/templates/README.md

 ## Publishing

 The `gulp deploy` command will clear out the build, re-build the project, and publish it up to `static.startribune.com`.
 Use `gulp deploy --production` to put in a production spot.
+Use `gulp publish:open` to open the publish URL in a browser.

 If using CMS integration, run the `gulp cms:lcd --get=content` command to get the values to go into the LCD.